-A beautiful slightly-overhanging-but-locker finger crack with 'just enough' footholds on the face goes to a bulge where the rock changes texture near the top.
+A beautiful slightly overhanging finger crack with just enough footholds and pockets on the faces.
 Shake out at the hand jam rest before a couple of thin, cruxy face moves to easier terrain at the top.
 Bear to the right up high to reach the anchors.

 Rack of cams from a #0.3 camalot to a #2 camalot; some may want 1-3 extras of #0.4 camalot size.
 Nuts also may be useful, though they're harder to place from pumpy stances.

 At the top, angle to the right from the top to the 2-bolt anchor for Manic Nirvana